MeltemTatli/ML_and_Opt_Project/README.md

-# CS9692 Machine Learning and Optimization Project: ENHANCING BILEVEL OPTIMIZATION WITH SINGLE- LEVEL LEARNING TECHNIQUES
+# CS9692 Machine Learning and Optimization Project: Enchancing Bilevel Optimization with Single-Level Learning Techniques

 This repository was created for CS9692 Machine Learning and Optimization Project.